 Key Stage 3 (Claro & Allez Textbooks)

 Students are formally assessed twice during the academic year.
-There are three papers in the first round of assessment.
+There are three papers in the first round of assessments.
 These consist of listening, reading and writing papers.
-In the second round of assessment a speaking assessment is also added in order to give a fully rounded view of a child’s ability.
+In the second round of assessments a speaking assessment is also added in order to give a fully rounded view of a child’s ability.

 Key Stage 4